ibm-cloud-docs/codeengine/learning-path.md

 Each **update of an application** configuration property creates a new revision of the application.
 - Find information to [update your app](/docs/codeengine?topic=codeengine-application-workloads#update-app).

 Need help?
-Check out [Troubleshooting tips for applications](/docs/codeengine?topic=codeengine-troubleshoot-apps).
+Check out [troubleshooting tips for applications](/docs/codeengine?topic=codeengine-troubleshoot-apps).
 If you need more help, try [getting support](/docs/codeengine?topic=codeengine-get-support).

 ## Run your job
 {: #lp-run-job}